Whitsundays sailing 101: How to have the perfect sailing holiday

 Bonus: There is a beaut coral reef within a few fin flicks of the shore.

-A tiny island paradise that is popular with day trippers and overnight cruises, the safe, shallow waters and surrounding reef of Bali Hai make for great snorkelling.
+A tiny island paradise that is popular with day trippers and overnight cruises, the shallow waters and surrounding reef of Bali Hai make for great snorkelling.

 Keep an eye out for green sea turtles who love bopping up in these protected waters.
 If you love to snorkel, check out our top five Whitsundays snorkel spots.